the-teachingRSE-project/competencies/competencies.md

 we also list some current tasks and discuss the skills used therein.

-As with any skill, not all RSEs will need and use them to the same level of expertise.
+As with any general skill set, not all RSEs will need to use all the skills highlighted to the same level of expertise.
 Therefore, [Section 4](#how-much-do-different-people-need-to-know) examines how much a person needs to know depending on their education or career level or on the type of projects they would like to be involved with.